DBA Graduate Highlights

 Nekilee decided to pursue the Doctorate of Business Administration program at UIW to amalgamate her military, professional, and academic skill sets.
 She describes key program elements that shaped her DBA experience.

 Nekilee notes that some courses require collaboration with community-based organizations to complete the course project and explains, “this gives students the experience to apply textbook theories to real-world practice.”
 Nekilee gained hands-on experience by working on a (course-related) process improvement project with her organization's Lean Six Sigma team.
-The success of this project resulted in Nekilee becoming the administrator of this regulatory required function at her organizationn.
+The success of this project resulted in Nekilee becoming the administrator of this regulatory required function at her organization.

 Another key experience Nekilee describes was when Dr. Lehenbauer expressed interest in joining as a co-author on her research paper “The Persistent Problem of Gender Pay Gap.”
 Upon completion, they met at the Southwest Social Science Association annual conference, where Nekilee presented in April 2022.
 “Having the opportunity to co-author with a professor, then Dr. Lehenbauer passing the baton allowing me my first presentation at a professional conference, albeit four months into my dissertation, was a tremendous experience I gained.”